 6) Day of your party:

-– Make a pot of coffee and hot water, put in hot beverage dispensers
+– Make a pot of coffee and hot water, put in hot beverage dispensers if you have them

 – Platter baked goods, cover with plastic wrap